miku/blobproc/README.md

 Specifically it is designed to process and persist documents with minimum number of external components and little to no state.

+The goal is to have artifacts (fulltext, thumbnails, metadata, ...)  derived from millions of PDF files available in a storage system (e.g. S3).
+In the best case, the artifacts can be kept up to do in an unattended way.

 BLOBPROC currently ships with two cli programs:

 * **blobprocd** exposes an HTTP server that can receive binary data and stores